Availity/sdk-js/docs/source/recipes/proxy.md

 If you your application is currently running you will need to restart it as the proxy server will need to be restarted in order to get the updated proxy data.

 To determine if your proxy is working correctly, open your browser to `localhost:3000` .
 Right click in the browser and select 'Inspect'.
 Navigate to the network tab and you should see your proxy response.

+The climbing hold list should be rendered on the screen.

 <img width="100%" src="browser-response.png" alt="Browser Response" />